gvwilson/thirdbit/src/fiction/makers-return/index.md

 "A cold, Miz Nabbles.
 He's gettin' better, but he's still a bit blurgy."
-Bravo looked at his desk as he made the excuse.
+Bravo looked at his desk as he made the excuse, not even trying to sound as if he believed it himself.

 Someone snickered.
 Miz Nabbles sniffed again.